-The Act is underpinned by five key principles:
+The Mental Capacity Act is underpinned by five key principles:

-- A presumption of capacity: every adult has the right to make his or her own decisions and must be assumed to have capacity to do so unless it is proved otherwise.
+- A presumption of capacity: every adult has the right to make their own decisions and must be assumed to have capacity to do so unless it is proved otherwise.

 - The right for individuals to be supported to make their own decisions: people must be given all appropriate help before anyone concludes that they cannot make their own decisions.